How to Tag Someone on Facebook

 Photo tagging is a bit like a childhood game of tag.
 You race around in your image collection, tagging as many of your friends as quickly as possible.
 Only on Facebook, this isn't so much a game as it is a part-time job.
 That doesn't stop people from doing it.
 Photo tagging is hugely popular, at around 100 million new tags each day [SOURCE: Facebook].

 After you upload a series of photos, Facebook loads the Edit Photos page.
-Here, you can type descriptions (captions) for each image, choose a photo for the album cover, delete individual images, move pictures to various albums, and of course, tag photos.
+Here, you can type descriptions (captions) for each image, choose a photo for the album cover, delete individual images, move pictures to various albums, and create a visual timeline of your social life.
+Plus, of course, you can tag people in photos.

 Advertisement

 If you use Tag Suggestions, your tagging job is even easier.
 After you upload a picture, Facebook immediately loads the Who's In These Photos? page, and highlights any faces that appear in the pictures.
-You simply begin typing the person's name, and if you're friends with that person on Facebook, the site auto-completes the name, not only for that picture, but for any others in which that person appears.
+In this page's settings, you simply begin typing the person's name, and if you're friends with that person on Facebook, the site auto-completes the name — not only for that picture, but for any others in which that person appears.

 Tagging a friend sends them a notification so that they know there's a new image of them online.
 They also have the option of untagging the picture so that their account isn't associated with the image.

-Of course, if the picture is embarrassing, they can't remove it – a major drawback to the public nature of Facebook.
+Of course, if the picture is embarrassing, they can't remove it — a major drawback to the public nature of Facebook.
+(They can, however, request its removal if it infringes on their privacy.)
 But by being nice to your friends and choosing to leave humiliating pictures offline to begin with, you'll keep a lot more friends and spare yourself from any acts of online (or perhaps offline) vengeance.

 If a friend tags you in a photo and you want to remove the tag, you can.
 In your account profile, click photos, and scroll down to see the section titled Photos and Videos of You.
 Click a picture with you in it, and below the image, click Remove Tag.